andyml123/andyml123.github.io/get-well-soon-quotes.md

 <li>"Fear knocked on my door..
 I opened it and there was nobody there" Unknown</li>
 <li>"It isn’t always easy, but when you’re not feeling well – hope it helps to know others are thinking of you – and hoping that you’ll be better very soon.
 Take good care of yourself" –Unknown</li>
 <li>"It is never too late to live happily ever after" – Unknown</li>
+<li>“Tough times don’t last, tough people do.” - Anonymous</li>
 <li>A bowl of warmth, a soft face, a new day.
 Some get-well thoughts sent your way.
 Feel better soon</li>
+<li>“Be strong because things will get better.
+It may be stormy now, but it never rains forever.” - Anonymous</li>
 <li>Little flowers are blooming and telling you to get well soon, so listen to them!</li>
 <li>Look outside - the sun is shining and spurring you on to get well!</li>
 <li>Just remember how everyione is looking forward to seeing you well again</li>